UcanYusuf/Licence-Plate-Recognition-Real-Time/README.md

     5- pip install pytesseract
     6- pip install imutils

--Download this repo after you have done all the necessary installations.
+Step 1) Download this repo after you have done all the necessary installations.

--Then replace the files in this repo with the files from the original project.
+Step 2) Then replace the files in this repo with the files from the original project.

 Files to be replaced and their locations: